 to • British MuseumThe British Museum will be hosting a small exhibition showcasing all the medals that can be won at the London Olympics.
 Also on show will be medals from the 1908 and 1948 London Olympics.
 The display will tell the complete story of the medals from start to finish, from the mining of the metal to the creation of the designs, to the final casting at the Royal Mint.

 to • Regent’s Park Open Air TheatreRegent's Park Open Air Theatre will be putting on a production of William Shakespeare's enduring story of young love.
 The plot for "A Midsummer Night's Dream" revolves around two sets of couples whose complicated love lives are complicated still further by the arrival of the King and Queen of the Fairies.
-A Midsummer Nights Dream will be in London on Sunday July 1st, during its run at the Regent’s Park Open Air Theatre.

 to • Tate BritainCutting through 500 years of history, the exhibition will include works by Lely, Kneller, Mondrian, Bomberg and more.
 It was also explore the 16th and 17th-century Dutch and Flemish artists who came over in search of new patrons for their landscape and still-life work.